faustogenga/AI-PDFInquire/README.md

 ## Overview

-This project consists of a React frontend application that communicates with a backend server implemented using FastAPI.
-The frontend allows users to upload PDF files, which are then processed by the backend to extract text content.
-Additionally, it features a chat interface where users can interact with a chatbot.
+Developed the AI PDF Inquire Fullstack application, integrating a React frontend with a FastAPI backend to enable AI-driven PDF querying.
+Leveraged LLamaIndex for Retrieval-Augmented Generation (RAG) and natural language processing, allowing users to upload PDFs and interact with the content through AI.
+The project features a user-friendly chat interface and robust error handling.
+Hosted the frontend on Netlify and the backend on Koyeb, demonstrating expertise in full-stack development, RESTful APIs, and AI integration.

 ## Features